Pope Alexander VI: Early years in office

 In contrast to the preceding pontificate, Pope Alexander VI adhered initially to strict administration of justice and orderly government.
 Before long, though, he began endowing his relatives at the Church's and at his neighbours' expense.
 Cesare Borgia, his son, while a youth of seventeen and a student at Pisa, was made Archbishop of Valencia, and Giovanni Borgia inherited the Spanish Dukedom of Gandia, the Borgias' ancestral home in Spain.
 For the Duke of Gandia and for Gioffre, also known as Goffredo, the Pope proposed to carve fiefs out of the Papal States and the Kingdom of Naples.
 Among the fiefs destined for the duke of Gandia were Cerveteri and Anguillara, lately acquired by Virginio Orsini, head of that powerful house.
-This policy brought Ferdinand I of Naples into conflict with Alexander, as well as with Cardinal della Rovere, whose candidature for the papacy had been backed by Ferdinand.
+This policy brought Alexander into conflict with Ferdinand I of Naples as well as with Cardinal della Rovere, whose candidature for the papacy had been backed by Ferdinand.
 Della Rovere fortified himself in his bishopric of Ostia at the Tiber's mouth as Alexander formed a league against Naples (25 April 1493) and prepared for war.

-Ferdinand allied himself with Florence, Milan and Venice.
+Ferdinand allied himself with Florence, Milan, and Venice.
 He also appealed to Spain for help, but Spain was eager to be on good terms with the papacy to obtain the title to the recently discovered New World.
 Alexander, in the bull Inter caetera on 4 May 1493, divided the title between Spain and Portugal along a demarcation line.
 This became the basis of the Treaty of Tordesillas.